 Entering into the token pre-sale as institutional partners are ICONOMI and CoinFund.
 In addition, Aragon welcomes a number of individual pre-sale contributors including Joe Urgo, Director of Operations for Ethlance and Danielle Levi, Co-Founder of Stampery.
 Early contributors, presale partners, and advisors will acquire tokens which vest over time through smart contracts, a novel concept for a token sale.

 Aragon’s founders were recognized as tech prodigies from an early age.
 In 2008 at age 12, Aragon Co-Founder and Project Lead, Luis Cuende, started his first free software project, a Linux-based operating system.
 At just 15 years old, HackFwd named him “Best Underage European Programmer.”
-Cuende has been featured on Forbes’ 30 Under 30 list, is a MIT TR35, and was a former Advisor to the VP of the European Commission.
+Cuende has been featured on Forbes’ 30 Under 30 list, is an MIT TR35, and was a former Advisor to the VP of the European Commission.
 Most recently, Cuende co-founded Stampery, a blockchain data certification startup backed by renowned venture capital firm Draper Associates, buyers in companies such as Tesla, SpaceX, Skype, and Baidu.

 Aragon advisors include Kenny Rowe, Chief Operations Officer of the Dai Foundation, and Jake Brukhman, Co-Founder of CoinFund.
 In addition, the recently published Aragon Network whitepaper was peer-reviewed by over 25 industry-renowned individuals including executives at ConsenSys, Zeppelin, Coinbase, Union Square Ventures, and BoostVC.